Gin6x/f1_Kit/README.md

 # f1_Kit
-This is a app for checking F1 race ranking and circuit location.
+This app is for checking F1 ranking and circuit location.

 Bulid with fully native Swift and MVC.